Jayzed1691/tidydata/Codebook.md

   - bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
   - angle(): Angle between to vectors.

-"Additional vectors obtained by averaging the signals in a signal window sample.
+"C. Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:
   - gravityMean
   - tBodyAccMean
   - tBodyAccJerkMean